Xyla59/TerminalGames/README.md

     ./LinuxGameMenu.sh

-If an error comes up trying to play the Password Guesser game:
+If an error comes up trying to play the Password Guesser or Word Countdown games:

-You may need to open the len5words.txt file in the scripts dir to format it.
+You may need to open the wordList.txt file in the scripts dir to format it.

 **Windows Instructions**